AckeeCZ/cosmas/README.md

 All those log messages will contain request and possibly response, error, time from request to response, status code and `user-agent`, `x-deviceid` and `authorization` request headers.

 ## Environment-specific behavior
-`ackee-node-logger` is meant to be used throughout different environments (development, testing, production) and some of its configuration is setup differently based on the environment it runs in.
+`cosmas` is meant to be used throughout different environments (development, testing, production) and some of its configuration is setup differently based on the environment it runs in.

 ### Testing
 If the `NODE_ENV` environment variable is set to `test`, all logs are turned off (minimal loglevel is set to `silent` which effectively turns logging off).